 Course online registration takes place during the first two weeks of each semester.
 Students typically register for 4 courses per semester, a total of 30 credits (ECTS) for semesters 1 to 6, and a total of 34 credits (ECTS) for semesters 7 and 8.
 The typical workload for a full-time student corresponds to 22-35 instruction hours per week (tutorials and field trips included).
 Students may register per semester for one or two courses in addition to their regular course load in case they have not completed these courses successfully when they first attended them.
-Each semester's Ancient Greek course (Greek I to VI) is a prerequisite for next semester's Ancient Greek course, meaning that students should have successfully completed Greek I, II, III, IV, V before they can register for II, III, IV, V, VI respectively.
+Each semester's Ancient Greek & Latin course (Greek & Latin I to VI) is a prerequisite for the next semester's Ancient Greek and Latin course, meaning that students should have successfully completed Greek & Latin I, III before they can register for II, III.
+The same applies for Greek course (I-VI) for students who have already completed their first academic year.
 In any case, the maximum number of courses a student may register for cannot exceed 6 per semester.
 Students are not allowed to participate in exams or earn credits for courses for which they have not registered.
 Registration for courses taught in odd-numbered semesters is offered in fall, and for courses in even-numbered semesters is offered in spring.